TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 #### **14.** Store Transaction Data

 To comply with **MiCA** and the **EU Transfer of Funds Regulation (TFR)**, verifiers and users must retain specific transaction data for auditability, AML/KYC checks, and regulatory reporting.
-Logging ensures that each stablecoin payment can be traced back to its source, with all required identity attributes preserved.
+Logging ensures that each crypto payment can be traced back to its source, with all required identity attributes preserved.
 See Annex.

 ## Authorization request from Verifier